 Although in Indian cuisine, meat is usually served as part of a curry, you can give grilled meats or vegetables a real power boost with an Indian-influence spice rub.
 To a basic spice mixture, try adding, cumin, cardamom, turmeric, garam masala and Indian chili powders.
 Indian dry rubs will add a hint of sweetness along with heat, and are a great addition to hamburgers or grilled vegetable medleys.

 To use dry rubs, cake your spice mixture into the meat and work in with clean hands.
 Allow the meat to refrigerate for at least an hour before cooking.
 Some chefs recommend letting the spices soak into the meat overnight, but be sure to adequately refrigerate the meat to prevent spoilage.
 Grill as usual without adding any additional marinade.

-Dry rub makes a great gift to any barbecue-enthusiast on your gift list.
+Rubs make a great gift for any barbecue-enthusiast on your gift list.
 Simply mix up a batch of signature spices in a sterilized glass jar and seal tightly.
 Having a jar on hand can allow you to add extra flavor at a moment’s notice and is excellent for frequent entertainers.
-If you would prefer to buy pre-made dry rub, it is often available in the spice section of most grocery stores.
+If you would prefer to buy pre-made rub mix, it is often available in the spice section of most grocery stores.
 It may be worth it to experiment with your own flavor combinations and mixes, to determine your own secret dry rub recipe.